lukewestby/friend-list/redux-loop-solution/README.md

-# Imperative approach:
+# Using redux-loop:
-Currently the most straightforward of the three solutions.
-Logic for dispatching actions and reading router state is all contained in react components.
-The most 'imperative' of the examples.
+Effects like executing search and updating url are executed at the edges of the application. redux-loop is used to schedule async search in reducer.

 ## To run
 ```sh